iherak/lovrincic-travel/README.md

 Two crew members abroad for your safety and comfort aboard!

-Meeting Point: Look for “MARINERO excursions” at the Old Town Harbor, next to the restaurant “Lokanda” Your boat will be on a small pier in the Old Town Harbor, next to the restaurant “Lokanda”.
+Meeting Point: Look for “MARINERO excursions” at the Old Town Harbor, next to the restaurant “Lokanda”.

+Your boat will be on a small pier in the Old Town Harbor, next to the restaurant “Lokanda”.

-**Important:** Subject to Favorable Weather Conditions!
+**Important:** Subject to favorable weather conditions!
 In the event of cancellation due to poor weather, alternative dates will be offered.

 > Pro tip: Remember to pack your camera and a sweater – evenings at sea can get chilly!
 Reserve your spot now and prepare for a sunset cruise you’ll cherish forever.